-A Russian invasion of Ukraine has the potential to cause extensive and debilitating supply chain disruption across the globe.
+The Russian invasion of Ukraine has the potential to cause extensive and debilitating supply chain disruption across the globe.
 This may result in rising input costs to a heightened threat of cyber attacks.

-Russia, Ukraine Key to Global Economy
+Russia and Ukraine Supply Chains Key to Global Economy

 Today thousands of U.S. and European companies do business with suppliers in Russia and Ukraine.
 Many of them could be at risk during a prolonged military conflict.
 Analysis of global relationship data on the Interos platform reveals critical findings:

 - More than 2,100 U.S.-based firms and 1,200 European firms have at least one direct (tier-1) supplier in Russia.